 The new wave of marine system electrification

 Atte Yrjölä Sales support manager Danfoss Editron FINLAND

 The electric revolution in marine is happening now.
-Danfoss's electrification expert will explain how powertrains are electrified in different powertrain systems, and will provide many excellent references to showcase success stories.
+Danfoss' electrification expert will explain how powertrains are electrified in different powertrain systems, providing many excellent references to showcase success stories.

 Antti Pohjoranta Senior scientist, project manager VTT Technical Research Centre of Finland Ltd FINLAND